kfitzgerald/dirty-raid/README.md

 # Changelog

+### v4.1.1
+- Fixed typo in example event file
+- RaidPalCustomView.js: Removed logo
+- CustomEventModal.js: Added documentation link

 ### v4.1.0 – 2024-07-25 – Custom events!
 You can now load custom events using the RaidPal event format - Handy for events with arbitrary slot times that don't work within RaidPal, or events not organized using RaidPal.

-See the [exmaple-custom-event.json](docs%2Fexmaple-custom-event.json) example for making your own custom event.
+See the [example-custom-event.json](docs%2Fexample-custom-event.json) example for making your own custom event.

 - Added ability to drag and drop a JSON event file into DirtyRaid, loading the custom event
 - Added Custom Event modal, accessible from user dropdown